Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 ## Run the code generator
-To run the code generator, run following commands:
+To run the code generator, run the following commands:

 ```console
 flutter run build_runner build --delete-conflicting-outputs
 ```

 ## Create Theme class
-ThemeTailor will generate ThemeExtension class based on the configuration class that you are required to annotate with [theme_tailor_annotation].
-Following conditions must be met:
+ThemeTailor will generate ThemeExtension class based on the configuration class you are required to annotate with [theme_tailor_annotation].
+Please make sure to name class and theme properties appropriately according to the following rules:
-- class name starts with "`_$`" or "`$_`".
-The former is recommended as it ensures that the configuration class is private.
-If class name does not contain required prefix, additional suffix to the class name may be added,
+- class name starts with `_$` or `$_` (Recommendation is to use the former, as it ensures that the configuration class is private).
+If the class name does not contain the required prefix, then the generated class name will append an additional suffix,
 - class contains static `List<T>` fields (e.g. "static `List<Color> surface = []`).
-If there are no fields in the config class, empty ThemeExtension class will be generated.
+If no fields exist in the config class, the generator will create an empty ThemeExtension class.

 Example
 ###### my_theme.dart